rossrochford/gcp-hashi-cluster/docs/docs/3_create_gcp_projects.rst

 - region  (see ``gcloud compute regions list`` for valid regions)
 - dashboards_password (don't forget this!)

 You may also want to adjust the number of `hashi_clients` or `vault_servers`, or increase the size of the instances.
-The value of `num_hashi_servers` must be 3, 5 or 7, if you set it to 5 or 7, you may also want to update ``bootstrap_expect`` in Consul.
+The value of `num_hashi_servers` must be 3, 5 or 7.
+If you set it to 5 or 7, you may also want to update ``bootstrap_expect`` in Consul.

 Run the first build script: